jasonmarkgray/markdown/README.md

 You can login as a read-only user with the details `ohpen`/`sesame`.

 For the purpose of this exercise I have not taken much care to refine the configuration, but it could be extended to any extent.
 I am also assuming that the condition of a Git push event is sufficient to establish an informal workflow.

+The automation is based on the [Sphinx ConfluenceBuilder](https://github.com/sphinx-contrib/confluencebuilder) with the [Publish Confluence](https://github.com/marketplace/actions/publish-confluence) GitHub workflow.
+I have also modified it to read markdown files instead of Sphinx.